utPLSQL/utPLSQL/readme.md

 Will run all the suites in the current schema (hr) and provide documentation report into screen.
 Invoking this script will show the progress after each test.

+# Contributing to the project

+Community help on is always appreciated, if your interested in helping please read our [guide to contributing](docs/about/CONTRIBUTING.md)

-__Primary Directories__
+__Project Directories__

 * .travis - contains files needed for travis-ci integration
 * client_source - Sources to be used on the client-side.
 Developer workstation or CI platform to run the tests.
 * development - Set of useful scripts and utilities for development and debugging of utPLSQL
-* docs - Markdown version of the documentation
+* docs/md - Markdown version of the documentation
 * examples - contains example unit tests.
 * source - contains the installation code for utPLSQL
-* tests - contains the tests written to test utPLSQL
+* tests - contains the tests for utPLSQL framework